srzn/IRCompetition/README.md

 # IR Competition

-The competition is based on the CORD-19 dataset.
+The competition is based on the CORD-19 dataset for supporting research on COVID-19.
 You're free to use both supervised or unsupervised approaches for this competition.

 The test files can be obtained from https://drive.google.com/file/d/1FCW8fmcneow5yyDgApkPIGM-r2x6OFkm/view?usp=sharing